Editions

 How long does the Halftime Show last?

 The Super Bowl Halftime Show typically lasts around 13 minutes.
-Indeed, that was something that Rihanna commented on last year when she considered the daunting nature of squeezing 17 years of music into a show that fans in Glendale, Arizona, could enjoy.
-This year of course will see Usher take on the task of entertaining not just those in attendance at Allegiant Stadium in Las Vegas, Nevada, but the hundreds of millions of viewers across the globe as well.
+Indeed, that was something that Rihanna commented on when she considered the daunting nature of squeezing 17 years of music into a show that fans in Glendale, Arizona, could enjoy.
+Last year we saw Usher take on the task of entertaining not just those in attendance at Allegiant Stadium in Las Vegas, Nevada, but the hundreds of millions of viewers across the globe as well.

 The six-minute Halftime Show shuffle